ALL

 The Alberta Centre for Toxicology tests drinking water to make sure it’s safe to drink.
 They use the Guidelines for Canadian Drinking Water Quality set by Health Canada to report levels of trace metals in drinking water that can be harmful to your health.
 To understand your drinking water trace metals analysis results, use the information below.

-Depending on the metal, the guidelines that are used to test your water can be based on health and safety (maximum acceptable concentration), effects like taste and smell (aesthetic objective), or impacts on water systems (operational guidance values).
+Depending on the metal, the guidelines that are used to test your water can be based on:

-Maximum acceptable concentration (MAC) is the highest amount of a metal in drinking water that is safe for a person to drink.
+• Maximum acceptable concentration (MAC): This is about health and safety.
+It is the highest amount of a metal in drinking water that is safe for a person to drink.
 This value is set to protect an average person from getting sick based on the average amount of water we drink.

-Aesthetic objective (AO) looks at metals that can change the taste, smell, and look of your drinking water.
+• Aesthetic objective (AO): This is about metals that can change the taste, smell, and look of your drinking water.
+The AO is used to decide if people will use or drink the water. looks at metals that can change the taste, smell, and look of your drinking water.
 The AO is used to decide if people will use or drink the water.

 Drinking water test results